AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 1. Select **[!UICONTROL Requests]** at the top bar.
 You see your **[!UICONTROL Target]** requests.
    ![AJO Decisioning validation](assets/assurance-decisioning-requests.png)

-1. You can explore Simulate and Event List tabs for further functionality checking your setup for Target offers.
+1. You can explore **[!UICONTROL Simulate]** and **[!UICONTROL Event List]** tabs for further functionality checking your setup for Target offers.

 ## Next steps

 You should now have all the tools to start adding more A/B tests or other Target activities (such as Experience Targeting, Multivariate Test), where relevant and applicable, to the Luma app.
+There is more in depth information available in the [Github repo for the Optimize extension](https://github.com/adobe/aepsdk-optimize-ios) where you can also find a link to a dedicated [tutorial](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/README) on how to track Adobe Target offers.

 >[!SUCCESS]
 >